firezone/firezone/docs/docs/deploy/index.md

 ## After Setup

 Congrats!
-You have completed the setup, but there's a lot more you can do with Firezone!
+You have completed the setup, but there's a lot more you can do with Firezone.

 * [Integrate your identity provider]({% link docs/authenticate/index.md %})
 for authenticating clients